libretro/docs/docs/library/compatibility/gba.md

 # Nintendo Game Boy Advance Core Compatibility

 Please notice that [only certain cores support libretro save interface](https://github.com/libretro/RetroArch/issues/16323#issuecomment-1977792161), meaning even if you set option "SaveRAM Autosave Interval" on settings, some cores will only write down internal save game data when you gracefully close emulation.
-That might lead to loss of data.
+That might lead to loss of data if you exit RetroArch from your OS app switcher, if it freezes or if shuts down unexpectedly without battery for instance.

 ## Beetle GBA